tkn-tub/ns3-gym/doc/manual/source/lte-testing.rst

 Adaptive Modulation and Coding
 ------------------------------

-This system test is run consisting of a single eNB and a single UE, with different test cases corresponding to different SINR values perceived by the UE; the test checks that in each test case the chosen MCS corresponds to the values in a known test vector.
+The test suite ``lte-link-adaptation`` provides system tests recreating a scenario with a single eNB and a single UE.
+Different test cases are created corresponding to different SINR values perceived by the UE.
+The aim of the test is to check that in each test case the chosen MCS corresponds to the values in a known test vector.

 The test vector is obtained with the model described in [Piro2011]_ which cites [Seo2004]_.
 Here we described how this model works.
-We get the spectral efficiency :math:`\eta_i` for each value of the SNR in dB using Shannon's theorem:
+We get the spectral efficiency :math:`\eta_i` for each value of the SINR in dB using Shannon's theorem:

 .. math::